lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 In the years that followed, developers made that HTML prettier and prettier, and more interactive.
 But they essentially still had one application which kept our users' credentials and session secure, for the most part, in the backend and still returned HTML to the front-end.
 Our monolithic application is **one single application**, and it's just sending HTML down to our browser, which is more or less just a dumb client that lets us click on our new pretty buttons and links.

-At this point, the browser is not actively involved in any logic.
 All you need to do with each request is to identify the user is who they were at the start of their browsing session.
 In such a case you would use cookies, because that's what they were designed for: a single party that has no need to expose anything with any potential sensitivity.

 Roll on two decades of user experience improvements and technological advancements and you land smack bang in the world of single-page applications (SPAs).
 An SPA is essentially software that runs in the browser.
-When you load up a new website, you download very thin code that comes with all the necessaries to be able to communicate with a server.
+When you load up a new website, you download the code that comes with all the necessaries to be able to communicate with a server.

 The server remains essentially the same as our old 1990s application, but it’s learned some tricks.
 It has had an upgrade.
-It only talks in computer language now, HTTP requests sending and receiving JSON payloads.
-It’s now called an API and it doesn't return HTML anymore.
-Instead, it leaves the HTML up to the SPA.
+It only talks in computer language now, sending and receiving code instead of giving you a nice pretty interface with button and links.
+It’s now called an API and it leaves the interface up to the SPA.

-Web tokens were designed for use in cases where there are *two or more applications*, such as our API and our SPA.
+Web tokens were designed for use in cases where there are *two or more applications*.
+An example of this would be our API and our SPA.
 It allows the SPA to talk to the API, where you can identify the authorized user.
 If you don't protect your tokens with all the responsibility you give other credentials and then the token is accessed by a bad actor, they could access your API on behalf of that user.

 **Now imagine that the API is a bank, and the SPA is a user's online banking software.**

-## Auth0’s old guides, they store tokens in localStorage!

-We know and we’re working really hard to update our existing guides.
+## Auth0 is moving away from token-based auth

-A lot of people will still go ahead and use `localStorage` assuming they’ll never be vulnerable to XSS attacks, having taken the appropriate steps to protect against them.
+A lot of people will still go ahead and use `localStorage` assuming they’ll never be vulnerable to the variety of attacks out there.

-That’s okay, but the responsible thing for Auth0 to do **is teach you the most secure way**.
+That’s okay, but the responsible thing for Auth0 to do **is present you with the most secure way** we can.

 Until recently, we presented simple and common steps to secure your SPAs against XSS and other attack vectors.
 This was done as a way to make our guides simple to understand and follow, which is one of the strengths of the Web Storage API.
 The reality is that the only way to build secure applications is to do absolutely **everything** you can to secure them, because ***attackers are always one step ahead***.